This is an easy tip for removing spray paint from your car, using household items, and it won’t damage your car’s original paint job!

 This is one of those posts that I never planned on having to write but a few weeks ago someone decided to spray paint the side of my car for me.

 I happened to have a Magic Eraser so that was the first thing I tried.
 Fortunately it did start to take the spray paint off but unfortunately it also started to scratch off the clear coat on my car.
 YIKES!
-So I quickly nixed the Magic Eraser.
+So I quickly nixed the Magic Eraser spray paint removal tip.

 The next thing I thought I’d try was nail polish remover.
 I remembered that when our countertop fabricator installed the marble in our kitchen, he used pure acetone to get off any unwanted spots.
 I figured if it worked on a high maintenance stone like marble, than it was worth trying on my car.

 I didn’t have pure acetone but I did have some acetone nail polish remover, that had a high percentage of acetone in it.
 I also grabbed my Norwex window cloth because it is a very fine fiber microfiber towel, and I knew it wouldn’t scratch the paint, like a normal rag might do.

 I placed the window cloth over a few of my fingers and poured a little nail polish remover on it.
 Then I lightly rubbed my fingers, in a circular motion over the damaged area on my car.
 Scrubbing too hard could potential ruin your car’s paint job, so make sure to use very light pressure when applying the acetone.

 To my amazement the spray paint started coming off, and it wasn’t damaging the car’s original paint!

 It was a tedious process but I wanted to be careful and not push too hard and damage my clear coat (again).

 I found that if I kept the window cloth wet with the acetone then the spray paint came off really easily.
 If I let it dry up a little than it wasn’t as effective.
 So make sure to pour enough acetone on your microfiber cloth, to keep it wet at all times.